rbengtsson/Automoqer/README.md

 	var unitOfWorkMock = new Mock<IUnitOfWork>();
 	var anotherDependencyMock = new Mock<IAnotherDependency>();

-	//Your Moq Setup are defined here..
+	//Your Moq .Setup are defined here..

 	var service = new CustomerService(
 		loggerMock.Object,